Modifié le 28/03/2014

 This fee does not replace the deposit you must pay the residence or any other fees required by them.

-the reservation deposit paid to the association does not prevent you to pay residence fees and deposit for the damages that you could cause at your accommodation.You will find the refund conditions of the fee paid to the Association in the document to be downloaded and filled out when you apply for the refund.
+the reservation deposit paid to the association does not prevent you to pay residence fees and deposit for the damages that you could cause at your accommodation.You will find the refund conditions of the fee paid to the Association in the document to be filled out online in your dossier when you apply for the refund.
 Refund takes place one week before your departure from France if you have duly filled your refund form.
-The refund form has to be downloaded in your dossier and returned to us.
 You can follow refund in your dossier.

 The Association does not have an unlimited amount of housing available.
 Each residence allocates it a certain number of apartments each year, and once this number has been filled the Association cannot guarantee you accommodation.
 You should therefore apply early; if possible before the end of June.

 You must give your residence or your family at least one months’ notice by sending them a letter called a “lettre de dédite” (see example).
 This letter must be sent by registered mail (lettre recommandée) and signed for on delivery (avec accusé de réception).

 The “état des lieux” is a document drawn up between you and your landlord or someone acting on their behalf, and filled out twice: once when you sign a lease and a second time when you end it.
 It is an addition to the lease (bail), which must be filled out and signed in duplicate, and kept for the duration of your stay.
 When you leave, a second “état des lieux” is conducted before you return the keys.
 It is very important that you do this, as the cost of fixing any problem that was not listed on the first “état des lieux” will be deducted from your deposit.